-Byte Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0
+Byte Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit O

-0 3Bh
+0 3B h

-1 LUN 0 Mode (5)
+1 LUN () Mode (5)

 2 Buffer ID (0)

-3-5 Buffer C Offset (0)
+3-5 Buffer Offset (0)

 6-8 Parameter List Length

-9 Vendor S pecific (0) () Flag (0) Link (0)
+9 Vendor Specific (0) 0 Flag (0) Link (0)

 The Write Buffer command is used to download new firmware into the MC (which then re-programs its internal Flash Prom with the new program).
 Firmware images can be obtained either in the form of a data file, or from an MC by using the Read Buffer command.
-The firmware data consists of some number of packets of 1030 bytes each.
+The firmware data consists of up to 512 packets of 1030 bytes each.
 These packets contain the firmware data along with error checking and addressing information.
 Firmware images distributed by Qualstar also contain a variable length string of data before the packet data that can be displayed and describes the data file (version and revision data).

 The firmware upgrade process involves issuing one or more Write Buffer commands.
 Each command may send as few as one or as many as all of the packets from the firmware image.
-Packets must be sent in order.
+Packets must be sent in order and without duplication.
 However, if an error occurs or if the upgrade is to be aborted, the upgrade process can be restarted simply by re-sending the firmware data again starting from the first packet.

-Internally, the unit stores the data until it has been completely received.
+Internally, the unit programs an unused area of its Flash Prom with the new firmware until it has been completely received.
 It then checks the entire image for validity.
-Finally the unit shuts down and programs the data to the FLASH Prom.
-While this programming stage is running, the unit displays a message on the LC display warning against powering-down the unit.
+Finally the unit shuts down and copies the data to the primary area.
+While this copy stage is running, the unit displays a message on the LC display warning against powering-down the unit.
 If the unit is powered-down during the last stage (which lasts approximately 30-60 seconds), the unit will require service to be restored to working condition.

-21.1.1 Mode
+23.1.1 Mode